xMajedz/p5js-actionscript3/README.md

 # ActionScript3 isn't dead appearantly

-to build use apache-royale compiler, only omitting vanilla js because a custom html is provided. in bin/js-release
+to build use apache-royale compiler, only emitting vanilla js because a custom html is provided. in bin/js-release
 ```
 mxmlc -tragets=JS src/Sketch.as
 ```